Brown Stew Chicken and Dumplings Recipe (Jamaican Comfort Classic)

 • In a large bowl, squeeze the juice of the lime over the chicken and toss to coat.

-• Add about 1 tbsp of the soy sauce, a pinch of AP seasoning, and half of the garlic, ginger, and allspice.
+• Add about 1 tablespoon of the soy sauce, a pinch of AP seasoning, and half of the garlic, ginger, and allspice.

 • Add the fresh herbs and aromatics to our marinade.
 I recommend using fresh thyme, garlic, ginger, and allspice.